GDC-ConsumerEdge/consumer-edge-core/README.md

 Keeping the docker container used in `./install.sh` can be achieved by running `gcloud builds submit --config ./docker-build/cloudbuild.yaml ./ --async --quiet --verbosity=critical --no-user-output-enabled`

-> :warning: NOTE: Some org policies prevent `gcloud builds` from using non-specific buckets to hold code.
+> :warning: NOTE: Some Org Policies prevent `gcloud builds` from using non-specific buckets to hold code.
 Use the following in this case

 ```
 # Create a regional bucket